alexhiggins732/IdentityServer8/docs/quickstarts/5_entityframework.rst

 Database Schema Changes and Using EF Migrations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``IdentityServer8.EntityFramework.Storage`` package contains entity classes that map from IdentityServer’s models.
+The ``IdentityServer.EntityFramework.Storage`` package contains entity classes that map from IdentityServer’s models.
-As IdentityServer’s models change, so will the entity classes in ``IdentityServer8.EntityFramework.Storage``.
+As IdentityServer’s models change, so will the entity classes in ``IdentityServer.EntityFramework.Storage``.
-As you use ``IdentityServer8.EntityFramework.Storage`` and upgrade over time, you are responsible for your database schema and changes necessary to that schema as the entity classes change.
+As you use ``IdentityServer.EntityFramework.Storage`` and upgrade over time, you are responsible for your database schema and changes necessary to that schema as the entity classes change.
 One approach for managing those changes is to use `EF migrations <https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/index>`_, which is what we’ll use in this quickstart.
 If migrations are not your preference, then you can manage the schema changes in any way you see fit.

 ..
-Note:: You can find the `latest SQL scripts <https://github.com/alexhiggins732/IdentityServer8/tree/main/src/EntityFramework.Storage/migrations/SqlServer/Migrations>`_ for SqlServer in the IdentityServer8.EntityFramework.Storage repository.
+Note:: You can find the `latest SQL scripts <https://github.com/mvput/IdentityServer/tree/main/src/EntityFramework.Storage/migrations/SqlServer/Migrations>`_ for SqlServer in the IdentityServer.EntityFramework.Storage repository.

 Configuring the Stores
 ^^^^^^^^^^^^^^^^^^^^^^